Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with T-folds and principal 2-groupoid bundles

+A few remarks on the geometric interpretation of $\scTD_n$ are in order. \begin{remark} The Lie 2-groupoid $\scTD_n$ is equivalent to a bundle of 2-groups with fiber $\sfTD_n$ on the orbifold $Q_n/\sfGO(n,n;\IZ)$, up to the additional copy of $\IZ^{2n}$ in $(\scTD_n)_2$.
+Around a non-contractible cycle labeled by $g\in\sfGO(n,n;\IZ)$, the fiber $\sfTD_n$ undergoes a monodromy given by $g$.
+This construction is the direct categorified analogue of a bundle of groups on an orbifold $\Sigma/\Gamma$.
+Such bundles arise, for example, in Yang--Mills-matter theories with gauge group $\sfG$ with a scalar field taking values in a manifold $\Sigma$, for which a discrete subgroup $\Gamma\subset\sfAut(\sfG)$ that acts on $\Sigma$ has been gauged. \end{remark}

-\paragraph{T-duality as a gauge symmetry.} In our Lie 2-groupoid $\scTD_n$, the T-duality group $\sfGO(n,n;\IZ)$ appears explicitly on par with the gauge group $\IR^{2n}/\IZ^{2n}$.
+\begin{remark} In our Lie 2-groupoid $\scTD_n$, the T-duality group $\sfGO(n,n;\IZ)$ appears explicitly on par with the gauge group $\IR^{2n}/\IZ^{2n}$.
 The T-duality group therefore is to be regarded as a gauge group.
-Because the group is discrete, there are no associated gauge potentials, but there are associated 2-groupoid bundle isomorphisms, effectively quotienting the space of inequivalent principal 2-groupoid bundles, while at the same time introducing new, topologically non-trivial bundles.
+Because the group is discrete, there are no associated gauge potentials, but there are associated 2-groupoid bundle isomorphisms, effectively quotienting the space of inequivalent principal 2-groupoid bundles, while at the same time giving rise to new, topologically non-trivial bundles. \end{remark}